GEM-benchmark/NL-Augmenter/transformations/negate_strengthen/README.md

 --> "She is not related to John." | "No Relationship"
 ```

+In summary, the current available transformation of targets are
+* "Direct Causal" -> "No Relationship"
+* "Conditional Causal" -> "Direct Causal"
+* "Direct Relation" -> "No Relationship"

 **Author name:** Fiona Anting Tan <br>
 **Author email:** tan.f@u.nus.edu <br>
 **Author Affiliation:** Institute of Data Science, National University of Singapore